-With a stunning back drop of the Taurus mountains and nestled in a bay by the sea, it is easy to see why Kalkan is often referred to as the “Jewel of the Mediterranean coast” or “Turkey’s best kept secret”.
+Nestled at the foot of the Taurus mountains in a bay by the sea, it is easy to see why Kalkan is often referred to as the “Jewel of the Mediterranean coast” or “Turkey’s best kept secret”.
 The history of Kalkan goes back to when both Greeks and Turks lived here together, fishing the waters and harvesting the olives for a living, and the peaceful bay has history that goes back further as the bay was used to shelter ships from bad weather, as it does so today also.
 For approximately 200 years Kalkan has steadily grown into a small town with a cosmopolitan atmosphere, but it has not lost its intimacy and charm.
 It has become sophisticated, attracting European holiday makers (particularly the British) with its warm weather, stunning beaches and excellent array of restaurants.
 It is said that there are more restaurants in Kalkan per square metre than anywhere else in Turkey!

 If you are hoping for a bit more than just a sun and sea holiday then you will find this too.
 Within a 10 to 45 minute drive of the town, are the stunning beaches of Kaputas and Patara, the gorge at Saklikent and too many historic sites to mention.
 Then there are daily boat trips from the harbour, the joys of a Turkish bath and for the men, the experience of a Turkish barbers’ shave.
 Just take a look at the Kalkan Guide in this website for more ideas.